-The Company has entered into an exchange agreement, as amended, with the limited partners of PJT Partners Holdings LP pursuant to which they (or certain permitted transferees) have the right, subject to the terms and conditions set forth in the limited partnership agreement of PJT Partners Holdings LP, on a quarterly basis, to exchange all or part of their Partnership Units for cash or, at the Company's election, for shares of PJT Partners Inc. Class A common stock on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications.
-Further, pursuant to the terms in the partnership agreement of PJT Partners Holdings LP, the Company may also require holders of Partnership Units who are not Service Providers (as defined in the partnership agreement of PJT Partners Holdings LP) to exchange such Partnership Units.
+The Company has entered into an exchange agreement, as amended, with the limited partners of PJT Partners Holdings LP pursuant to which they (or certain permitted transferees) have the right, subject to the terms and conditions set forth in the Third Amended and Restated Limited Partnership Agreement of PJT Partners Holdings LP (the "Partnership Agreement"), on a quarterly basis, to exchange all or part of their Partnership Units.
+Further, pursuant to the terms in the Partnership Agreement of PJT Partners Holdings LP, the Company may also require holders of Partnership Units who are not Service Providers (as defined in the Partnership Agreement of PJT Partners Holdings LP) to exchange such Partnership Units.
+The Company retains the sole option to determine whether to settle the exchange in either cash or for shares of PJT Partners Inc. Class A common stock on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications.
 The price per Partnership Unit to be received in a cash-settled exchange will be equal to the fair value of a share of PJT Partners Inc. Class A common stock (determined in accordance with and subject to adjustment under the exchange agreement, as amended).
-In the event cash-settled exchanges of Partnership Units are funded with new issuances of Class A common stock, the fair value of a share of PJT Partners Inc. Class A common stock will be deemed to be equal to the net proceeds per share of Class A common stock received by PJT Partners Inc. in the related issuance.
+In the event cash-settled exchanges of Partnership Units are funded with new issuances of the Company's Class A common stock, the fair value of a share of PJT Partners Inc. Class A common stock will be deemed to be equal to the net proceeds per share of the Company's Class A common stock received by PJT Partners Inc. in the related issuance.
 Accordingly, in this event, the price per Partnership Unit to which an exchanging holder of Partnership Units will be entitled may be greater than or less than the then-current market value of PJT Partners Inc. Class A common stock.
 The exchange agreement, as amended, also provides that a holder of Partnership Units will not have the right to exchange Partnership Units in the event that PJT Partners Inc. determines that such exchange would be prohibited by law, or would result in any breach of any debt agreement or other material contract of PJT Partners Inc. or PJT Partners Holdings LP.
 The exchange agreement, as amended, also provides the Company with the ability to decline to exchange should it determine that the exchange would cause unreasonable financial burden on PJT Partners Holdings LP, as determined by the Board.

-Certain holders of Partnership Units exchanged 0.3 million and 0.2 million Partnership Units, respectively, for cash in the amounts of \$22.3 million and \$15.1 million, respectively, for the years ended December 31, 2023 and 2022.
+Certain holders of Partnership Units exchanged 0.5 million and 0.3 million Partnership Units for cash in the amounts of \$60.7 million and \$22.3 million, respectively, for the years ended December 31, 2024 and 2023.
 Such amounts are recorded as a reduction of Non-Controlling Interests in the Consolidated Statements of Financial Condition.
-Additionally, 250 thousand Partnership Units were exchanged for shares of PJT Partners Inc. Class A common for the year ended December 31, 2022.
-There were no exchanges for the shares of PJT Partners Inc. Class A common stock for the year ended December 31, 2023.
-Exchanges for shares are recorded as a reduction of Non-Controlling Interests and an increase in Additional Paid-In Capital in the Consolidated Statements of Financial Condition.